Test prep · Oxbridge

 • When does Oxbridge prep start? +

-Realistically, Year 12 — sometimes earlier for the most competitive subjects.
+Realistically, Year 12, and sometimes earlier for the most competitive subjects.
 The application is submitted by 15 October of Year 13.
-Subject-specific tests are sat shortly after.
-Interviews are November-December.
+Subject-specific tests are sat shortly after, and interviews are November-December.
 So summer of Year 12 through autumn of Year 13 is the intensive prep window.
 Early Year 12 is the right time to start: building reading depth in the chosen subject, working through extension material, writing personal statement drafts.

 • What admissions tests are required? +